gsauthof/oracolo-pronto/README.md

   puts the necessary symbolic links into them such that basic user expectations are met and software written for the non-instant client doesn't have to change any relative paths.
+- It fixes the Oracle 'Pro C' configuration such that compiling the generated C code works out-of-the-box (without this, obscure compiler errors are generated).
 - A provided `tnsnames.ora` is put into the right path, even when some Oracle documentation may confuse the average Oracle DBA.